- Details

 Click here for Map.

-Outside of mill operations at Au Sable along the Lake Huron Shore, the central operations of the railroad company were at McKinley eastern in Oscoda County.
+Outside of mill operations at Au Sable along the Lake Huron Shore, the central operations of the railroad company were at McKinley in eastern Oscoda County.
 The line was originally narrow gauge during its early years and converted to standard gauge in 1912 by the Detroit & Mackinac.

 The cost of extending the main line from Potts (later McKinley) to the mills at Au Sable and Oscoda in 1891 likely contributed to the bankruptcy of the Potts Logging Company.